 In Croatia, adult education is highlighted as an important component of the education system, and its confirmation comes from a number of important strategic documents.
-Today, the activities of adult education are taking place at the Agency for Vocational Education and Adult Education established by the Agency for Vocational Education and Adult Education Act.
+Today, the activities of adult education are taking place at the Agency for Vocational Education and Adult Education established by Agency for Vocational Education and Adult Education Act.
 In Croatia, adult education includes all forms of education of individuals over the age of 15.
 The law stipulates that adult education is based on the principles of lifelong learning; the rational use of educational opportunities, territorial proximity and the availability of education to all under equal conditions, in accordance with their abilities; freedom and autonomy in choosing the content, forms, resources and methods; appreciation of diversity and inclusion; professional and moral responsibilities of andragogical staff; guaranteeing the quality of educational offerings and respecting the personality and dignity of each participant.

 There are over 500 different institutions in Croatia that run adult education programs.
-Very few of these institutions implement programs through which it is possible to acquire knowledge and skills in a very narrow and specific field of work.
-In the last 10 years, the rights to live in a community and the decrease in social exclusion of those with disabilities and the promotion of social innovations and their inclusion in society, as set out in the Europe 2020 Strategy, the United Nations Convention on the Rights of Persons with Disabilities and many other legal documents have been more intensively discussed and because of that a need to develop adult education programs in the area of community social services for people with learning and mental disabilities has emerged.
-The area of lifelong learning for those with disabilities in Croatia includes the distinction between formal, non-formal and informal education, with a clear definition of the way of recognizing knowledge obtained informally.
+A very few of these institutions implement programs through which it is possible to acquire knowledge and skills in a very narrow and specific field of work.
+In the last 10 years, the rights to live in a community and the decrease in social exclusion of persons with disabilities and the promotion of social innovations and their inclusion in society, as set out in the Europe 2020 Strategy, the United Nations Convention on the Rights of Persons with Disabilities and because of that a need to develop adult education programs in the area of community social services for persons with intellectual and mental disabilities has emerged.
+The area of lifelong learning for persons with disabilities in Croatia includes the distinction between formal, non-formal and informal education, with a clear definition of the way of recognizing knowledge obtained informally.

-Formal education refers to the inclusion of people with learning disabilities into regular education through the use of inclusive practices and is based on human rights.
+Formal education refers to the inclusion of persons with intellectual disabilities into regular education through the use of inclusive practices and is based on human rights.